learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 sayHello();
 ```

-Now when you execute the code, you should see `'Hello!'` printed in the
+Now when you execute the code, you should see `Hello!` printed in the
 terminal!

 ![it's working](https://i.giphy.com/BoBOKNtlR8rTi.gif)